We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The conjunctiva is the transparent membrane that covers the surface of the eye.
 The conjunctiva contains tiny blood vessels that can break or leak after sudden increases in pressure.

-Common causes of a red spot on the eye include:
+Common causes of a red or blood spot on the eye include the following.

 Symptoms of diabetic retinopathy include:

-People who have diabetes can reduce their risk of developing diabetic retinopathy by controlling their blood sugar and blood pressure levels.
+People who have diabetes can reduce their risk of developing diabetic retinopathy by managing their blood sugar and blood pressure levels.

-If a person is experiencing diabetic retinopathy, they may wish to speak to a doctor about ways to manage underlying diabetes.
+If a person is experiencing diabetic retinopathy, they may wish to consult a doctor about ways to manage underlying diabetes.

 Subconjunctival hemorrhages do not usually require treatment.
 The healing time can vary from a few days to a few weeks, depending on the size of the spot.

 People can use artificial tears to relieve irritation or dryness.
-Artificial tears are available in drug stores, pharmacies, and online.
+Artificial tears are available in drugstores and pharmacies and online.

 A doctor may prescribe antibiotic eye drops if the red spot is the result of a bacterial infection.